thiagolaet/thiagolaet/README.md

  - 📚 Studying Computer Science at Universidade Federal Fluminense.
  - 🌱 Learning more about Angular.
- - ❤️ My passions are Music 🎵 and Games 🎮.

 ### Tools/Technologies that I have some experience 🔧